We do our best to capture the spirit of summer at Camp Takodah.

-We upload photos to SmugMug no later than 8:00 PM EST every day (except the last day of each session), unless technical issues like WIFI prevent that from happening.
+We upload photos to SmugMug no later than 8:00 PM EST every day (except the last day of each session), unless technical issues like WIFI cause a delay.
 We’ve chosen SmugMug because it allows us to protect the photos with a password, which is important to many parents who value online privacy for their children.
 You’ll receive the password in a confirmation email on the Wednesday before you arrive at camp (plus a reminder after your drop off your camper).
 You’re also welcome to call the Camp Office (603-352-0447) to request the password.
 Feel free to share the password with friends and family.
 In addition to password-protection, SmugMug enables you to download high-resolution originals for free, order prints if you like, and share photos directly to social media.

 Our objective is to best capture the spirit of a session at Camp Takodah.
 Due to the varying nature of the camp day, as well as the sheer number of campers we serve during the week, we cannot guarantee your camper’s appearance in photos outside of their cabin photo.

-For most cabins, cabin photos are taken on Monday morning after opening day.
+For most cabins, cabin photos are taken on the Monday morning after opening day.
 However, when a camper arrives late, we take their cabin photo later in the week.
-We upload all cabin photos to a dedicated gallery when after we’ve finished taking all cabin photos.
+We upload all cabin photos to a dedicated gallery after we’ve finished taking all cabin photos.